shaandesai1/CNN_Magnetism_Project/README.md

+### Architecture Design

 One big challenge with using Convolutional Neural Networks is that they have many parameters and can be quite complex.
 To tackle this problem in a systematic way we decided to think more closely about what convolutions were doing to our input image and what we were hoping to extract.
 Here we outline some of our preliminary design decisions:
 1. We wanted to start out with a simple model and then tune parameters accordingly.
 As such, we decided our model would simply have one convolutional layer, one pooling layer and one flatten/dense layer.
-The motivation for this is that the simpler the model, the more interpretable it is.
-2. Since we were hoping to find 3 or 4 NN exchange interactions, we designed our first convolutional layer to have 3 filters.
+2. Since we were hoping to find 3 nearest neighbor exchange interactions, we designed our first convolutional layer to have 3 filters.
 We later varied the number of filters to get a sense for the kind of variations in patterns recognized (see results).
-3. A large kernel size of (40X40X40) was initially chosen because this would force the CNN filters to learn larger patterns (something we are looking for).
-It must be noted that smaller kernels underfit and larger filters overfit and one needs to cross validate to find the right size with the constraint here that they shouldn’t be too small since this could result in a non-interpretable model.
+3. A large kernel size of (40X40X40) was initially chosen because this would force the CNN filters to learn larger atomic-distance patterns.
+It must be noted that smaller kernels underfit because of significant data compression and larger kernels overfit due to no compression.
+As such one needs to cross validate to find the right size with the constraint here that they shouldn’t be too small since this could result in a non-interpretable model.
-4. Our model is looking for NN exchange patterns which occur on length scales the order of atomic distances.
-Therefore, we took our unit cell spin densities and expanded them to supercells so that filters can scan over and detect these ‘long’ range interactions.
+4. Our model is looking for nearest neighbor exchange patterns which occur on length scales the order of atomic distances.
+Therefore, we used a 2X2 supercell to create the spin density profiles.Thus, filters could scan over and detect these ‘long’ range interactions.
 5. Strides for the convolutional layers were varied across experimental runs because we had little prior knowledge for what they should be set at.
 We do know that small strides mean more information encoded in our layers, but this also means more computation.
-Accounting for this trade-off we varied these in our trials.
+Accounting for this trade-off we tried numerous strides to see whether they would influence performance.
 6. A relu activation unit was used to prevent the zeroing out of filter weights.
 7. A pool size of (2X2X2) was chosen so that additional convolutional layers could be added later since larger pool sizes mean significant shrinkage.
 8. A flatten layer was used with a dense layer of size 2 and a softmax for classification since there are only 2 categories.
-9. These are the output shapes with a convolution layer of (60,60,60), stride of (2,2,2), input size of (120,120,120) and pooling of (2,2,2) printed here for reference.
-We decided to use SGD since it prevents us from getting stuck in local minima.
-A learning rate was set and then varied across the trials to determine the best rate in our validation set.
-The choice of batch size significantly affects our ability to get to the local minima but large batch sizes tend to be memory intensive.
-Thus, we started off with a batch size of 20 since this system ran in a reasonable time on a GPU and most models converged quite rapidly with this size.
-Most convolutional nets have a channels parameter which is usually meant to reflect different colors (e.g.  rgb) or different types of the same image.
+9. We decided to use stochastic gradient descent (SGD) since it prevents us from getting stuck in local minima.
+A learning rate which determines the rate at which we try to find minima was set and then varied across the trials to determine the best rate in our validation set.
+The choice of batch size (number of datapoints to find an SGD gradient on) significantly affects our ability to get to the local minima but large batch sizes tend to be memory intensive.
+10. Most convolutional nets have a channels parameter which is usually meant to reflect different colors (e.g.  rgb) or different types of the same image.
 Our spin densities naturally fit into the black and white color scheme since some densities were negative and others were positive.
 We therefore divided the data accordingly.
 A train test split of 70-30% was used and 5 Epochs were run.

+### Computation and Memory

 ## Results